 If an animal is injured during temporary marking, refer to the department SOP for First Aid for Animals.
-Any injuries to animals must be reported to the department's Animal Ethics Committee Executive Officer as an adverse event.
+Any injuries to animals must be reported to the department's AEC Executive Officer as an adverse event.

 Captured animals must be released at point of capture (unless otherwise approved).
-Animals must be released, or reach an alternate endpoint approved by the department's Animal Ethics Committee.
+Animals must be released, or reach an alternate endpoint approved by the department's AEC.
 Animals should be released as soon as possible after processing or, if additional holding is necessary, as soon as practicable allowing for animal welfare considerations.
 Animals should be released at a time when they are normally active.

-6.3 Applying a temporary marker
+6.2 Applying a temporary marker

-- (a) Decide on the optimum placement of the mark considering the purpose of marking as well as the welfare of the animal (Table 1).
+(a) Decide on the optimum placement of the mark considering the purpose of marking as well as the welfare of the animal (Table 1).
 This should form part of the planning for any temporary marking project.
-If the animal is to be recaptured via trapping, it is preferable to place the mark in a location that is invisible when the animal is in its normal posture.
-This may be achieved by placing marks ventrally.
-Where identification of an individual by visual means without recapture is required, central, dorsal or lateral markings may be appropriate. - (b) ANIMAL WELFARE: Animals captured in pitfall traps must be handled so that marks are easy to apply, preferably to the underside of the animal.
-This means that a reptile's cryptic dorsal colouration is not disrupted.
+If the animal is to be recaptured via trapping, it is preferable to place the mark in a location that is not visible when the animal is in its normal posture.
+This may be achieved by placing marks ventrally, so that dorsal colouration is not disrupted.
+Where identification of an individual by visual means without recapture is required, central, dorsal or lateral markings may be appropriate.